vrandall66/front-end-submissions-public/1706/mod-4/palette-picker/ben-porter-palette-picker.md

 #### Link to a specific block of your code on GitHub that you are proud of
 [happy code](https://github.com/bbp5280/palette-picker/blob/8afb0d04e9251a92b13430bc329846ad5c64e6a6/public/js/scripts.js#L27-L45)

-I like this fetch function to retirve and build projects and palettes as it is mostly broken down into easy single functionality functions.
+I like this fetch function to retrieve and build projects and palettes as it is mostly broken down into easy single functionality functions.

 #### Link to a specific block of your code on GitHub that you feel not great about
 [sad code](https://github.com/bbp5280/palette-picker/blob/8afb0d04e9251a92b13430bc329846ad5c64e6a6/public/js/scripts.js#L127-L146)